Monday, June 1, 2026

 Add tomatoes and sauté, while stirring, until you see the juices come out of the tomatoes, about 5 minutes.

-Season with salt and pepper, add the bunch of basil, stalks and all, and continue to sauté for another 5 minutes.
+Season with salt and pepper, add the bunch of basil leaves and continue to sauté for another 5 minutes.

-Remove the stalks of basil and gently mash tomatoes with a potato masher or spoon sauce into a medium bowl and blend with a hand-held blender.
+Remove some of the basil and gently mash tomatoes with a potato masher or spoon sauce into a medium bowl and blend with a hand-held immersion blender.

 Pour sauce back into skillet.

-Meanwhile, return water to boil and cook spaghetti for 9 to 10 minutes, until al dente.
+Meanwhile, return water to boil and cook spaghetti for 10 to 13 minutes, or until al dente.

-Remove with tongs to skillet with tomato sauce.
+Remove with tongs or pasta fork to skillet with tomato sauce.

-Add a little of the pasta cooking water, if needed.
+Add a little of the pasta cooking water.

 Toss with tongs until pasta is completely coated with sauce.